ucan-wg/revocation/README.md

 Revocations MUST be immutible and irreversible.
 If the revocation was issued in error, a new unique UCAN delegation MAY be issued (e.g. by updating the nonce or changing the time bounds).
 This prevents confusion as the revocation moves through the network and makes revocation stores append-only and highly amenable to caching.

+passing and SHOULD be considered the last line of defense against abuse.
+Proactive expiry via time bounds or other constraints SHOULD be preferred, as they do not require learning more information than what would be available on an offline computer.

 ## 2.1 Scope

 An issuer of a proof in a delegation chain MAY revoke access to the capabilties that it granted.
 Note that this is not the same as revoking the specific delegation signed by the issuer: any UCAN that contains a proof where the revoker matches the `iss` field — even transatively in the delegation chain — MAY be revoked.